-In taking over as chair this year after the sad and sudden death of Mr John Fedden, I am very aware of the developments that the Charity has achieved in the delivery of its services during the year ending 31 March 2022.
-Caritas Care has emerged from the difficulties presented by the pandemic, which has affected the nation during the last two years as a stronger and leaner player in the social care sector, as committed as ever to the delivery of excellent services
+I am pleased with the impact and outcomes that the Charity has achieved in the delivery of its services during the year ending 31 March 2023.
+Caritas Care has emerged from the difficulties presented by the pandemic, which affected the nation during the last three years, as a stronger and leaner player in the social care sector, as committed as ever to the delivery of excellent services

-The year brought both challenges and opportunities in terms of service delivery and finance, however, it is pleasing to record in this report that progress has been made in both areas.
-The staff team and volunteers across the Charity have evidenced their commitment and dedication to their service and to our values, and in doing so, have made a positive difference to the lives of all with whom they have engaged over the year.
+The year brought both challenges and opportunities in terms of service delivery and finance; however, it is pleasing to record in this report that we have continued to deliver outstanding services across our charity despite the financial pressures that we have encountered.
+The staff team and volunteers across the Charity have evidenced their commitment and dedication to their service and to our values, and in doing so; have made a positive difference to the lives of all with whom they have engaged over the year.